knalx/knalx-blog/_posts/2017-05-14-elastic-in-docker.md

 categories: elasticsearch
 ---

-If you want to tun integration test with Elasticserach in Java application you need to do this.
+If you want to run integration test with Elasticserach in Java application you need to do this.

 Run it on transport port (9300) - its not so easy as you think